Hedgehogs in Greater London

 Hedgehogs are thought to be at high risk from habitat fragmentation.

-Jessica Turner, based at the Institute of Zoology and Queen Mary University of London, will investigate how fragmented hedgehog populations in Greater London are and what impact this is having on them.
-London is an extensive urban area where hedgehog populations are known to be in decline and have collapsed in the city centre.
+Jessica Turner, based at the Institute of Zoology and Queen Mary University of London, is investigating if groups of hedgehogs in Greater London are being isolated from each other.
+She wants to know what impact this might be having on them.
+London is a huge, sprawling urban area where hedgehogs are known to be in decline.
+In Central London they’ve vanished from many areas.
+And those that remain – such as the animals in Regent’s Park – may face a very uncertain future.

 This project is only possible thanks to our generous donors.
 Can you help by donating today?